 Prevention and Response Recommendations

-In addition to these recommendations, the Guild has created the “VCBG Back to Work Plan,” outlining necessary steps to reopen breweries, and the “Craft Brewery Pledge” (now updated to reflect Phase Two Reopening Guidelines).
+In addition to these recommendations, the Guild has created the “VCBG Back to Work Plan,” outlining necessary steps to reopen breweries, and the “Craft Brewery Pledge” (now updated to reflect Phase Three Reopening Guidelines).

 - No public gatherings greater than 10 people.